stjordanis/DarkTorch/README.md

-# DarkTorch
+# DarkTorch (Work In Progress)
 A low-latency deep learning inference server using pytorch C++ frontend.
+DarkTorch is written in C++11.

 (A demo of running inference on a PyTorch Resnet34 CNN model using a tqdm like callback)
 ![resnet34](resnet34.gif)